AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/actors.md

 Note, that as the node will not store secrets for the user.
 The user relies on some mechanism to figure out "what to lookup", this is what is sometimes referred to as note-discovery: discovering what notes belong to the user.
 :::

-As the PXE learns of the users notes, it is stored in the PXE's storage for later usage.
-Beware that the PXE need to revalidate the membership paths of the notes when they are to be spent which will connect to the node.
+As the PXE learns of the users' notes, it stores them in a database for later usage.
+Beware that the PXE needs to revalidate the membership paths of the notes when they are to be spent.
+These paths will be obtained from an Aztec node.

 ### Users